 About Stephanie Gailing

 As an astrologer and wellness consultant, Stephanie Gailing weaves together stellar insights, flower essence therapy, dreamwork, and compassion-based coaching.
 Author of Planetary Apothecary, Stephanie offers Stellar Guidance Sessions, teaches workshops, writes about holistic well-being, and crafts custom-designed flower essence elixirs.
-Stephanie’s new online class, Inspiring Dreams and Sleep, will launch this summer as part of the Hillman School.
-Based in Seattle, she frequently travels to New York City, and works with clients all over the world.
+Stephanie’s latest offering includes her Inspiring Dreams webinar series that features classes on astrology and dreams, self-care strategies for sleeping better, how to remember your dreams and more.
+Based on Whidbey Island, outside of Seattle, she frequently travels to New York City, and works with clients all over the world.